-APPLICANT: The owner or any other individual, firm association, syndicate, co-partnership or corporation having a proprietary interest to commence and maintain proceedings for subdivision review pursuant to municipal ordinance and the standards contained herein.
-The term may include a "Developer".
+APPLICANT: The owner or any other individual, firm association, syndicate, co-partnership or corporation having a proprietary interest to commence and maintain proceedings for site plan review pursuant to municipal ordinance and the standards contained herein.
+The term "DEVELOPER" may include an APPLICANT.

-APPLICATION SUBMISSION FOR DEVELOPMENT: The application form, drawings, fees and all accompanying documents required by this Resolution for approval of a subdivision.
+APPLICATION SUBMISSION FOR DEVELOPMENT: The application form, drawings, and all accompanying documents required by this Ordinance for approval of a site plan.

-APPROVING AUTHORITY: The County Planning Board unless a different agency is designated by the Administrative Code or by resolution.
+APPROVING AUTHORITY: The County Planning Board unless a different agency is designated by the Administrative Code or by ordinance.